fergascod/oceanID/README.md

 Then just execute the Flask app:
 > ```
-> flask --app app run
+> flask --app app run -debug
 > ```

 The program will be running in http://127.0.0.1:5000 use your browser of choice to open the app.